Manyu-Ku/8_Week_SQL_Challenge/Case_study#2/A. Pizza Metrics.md

 <hr>

-### 4. What is the most purchased item on the menu and how many times was it purchased by all customers?
+### 4. How many of each type of pizza was delivered?
 ```sql
 SELECT TOP 1
   product_name,